hossein5inq/workwell/docs/ui-components.md

 - `value` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the value of the assistive text

+### setHeader

+This function adds a header to the input, the same header-like as the list can have (iOS-only).
+For Android, it will also work as the setPlaceholder method.

+- `text` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** the value of the header

 ### setMaxLength

 This function sets the input's maximum length.

 - `maxLength` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** the maximum length of the input

+### setRequired

+This function makes the input required or not (this will add an assistive-text on Android Inputs and only an asterisk on iOS Inputs).

+- `required` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** the boolean to set the requirement of the input

 ### setPlaceholder